QuarkChain Price Tops $0.0095 on Top Exchanges (QKC)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-QuarkChain’s launch date was June 2nd, 2018.
-QuarkChain’s total supply is 10,000,000,000 tokens and its circulating supply is 7,039,887,627 tokens.
-QuarkChain’s official message board is steemit.com/@quarkchain.
-The official website for QuarkChain is quarkchain.io.
+QuarkChain was first traded on June 2nd, 2018.
+QuarkChain’s total supply is 10,000,000,000 tokens and its circulating supply is 7,041,721,583 tokens.
+QuarkChain’s official website is quarkchain.io.
+The Reddit community for QuarkChain is https://reddit.com/r/quarkchainio and the currency’s Github account can be viewed here.
+The official message board for QuarkChain is steemit.com/@quarkchain.
 QuarkChain’s official Twitter account is @quark_chain and its Facebook page is accessible here.
-The Reddit community for QuarkChain is https://reddit.com/r/quarkchainio and the currency’s Github account can be viewed here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as QuarkChain directly using US dollars.
-Investors seeking to trade QuarkChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase QuarkChain using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as QuarkChain directly using U.S. dollars.
+Investors seeking to acquire QuarkChain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase QuarkChain using one of the exchanges listed above.

 Receive News & Updates for QuarkChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for QuarkChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.